triggermesh/docs/docs/sources/awss3.md

 The TriggerMesh event source for Amazon S3 configures the S3 bucket to send [event notifications][s3-dest] to an [Amazon SQS queue][sqs-docs].

 By default, the source creates and manages a SQS queue for that purpose on behalf of the user.
-A policy is set on that SQS queue to only accept messages originating from the configured S3 bucket.
+An identity-based policy is set on that SQS queue to only accept messages originating from the configured S3 bucket.

 Alternatively, in case you prefer not to delegate this responsibility to the event source, it is possible to provide your own SQS queue as an event destination.
 In this scenario, it is your own responsibility to configure the queue